 Exercise 2: Multiple Choice

-Instruction: Choose the correct sentence for each situation, paying attention to the use of the indicative and subjunctive with expressions of agreement and disagreement, and to the vocabulary of organization and delegation.
+Instruction: Choose the correct sentence for each situation, paying attention to the use of indicative and subjunctive with expressions of agreement and disagreement, and the vocabulary of organization and delegation.

 1.

-Incorrect to use subjunctive after 'I think'; the indicative must be used.
+Incorrect to use subjunctive after 'I think'; indicative must be used.

-After 'I don't think', the subjunctive is used, not the indicative.
+After 'I don't think' subjunctive is used, not indicative.

 2.

-Error: with 'I think' the indicative is used, not the subjunctive.
+Error: with 'I think' indicative is used, not subjunctive.

 3.

-Error: after 'It is not true that' the subjunctive ('is') is used, not the indicative.
+Error: after 'It is not true that' subjunctive ('is') is used, not indicative.

-Incorrect combination if the task is actually pending, as it contradicts the negation.
+Incorrect combination if the task really is pending, as it contradicts the negation.

 4.

-After 'I am not sure that', the subjunctive ('delegate') corresponds, not the indicative.
+After 'I am not sure that' subjunctive ('delegate') corresponds, not indicative.

-Error: after 'I am sure that' the indicative is used, not the subjunctive.
+Error: after 'I am sure that' indicative is used, not subjunctive.

 Expressing Agreement and Disagreement in Spanish

-This lesson is designed for A2-level learners to master how to express agreement and disagreement using common Spanish expressions combined with verb moods.
-You will learn to distinguish between statements of certainty and doubt, using indicative and subjunctive forms correctly.
+This lesson is designed for A2 level learners to understand and practice how to express agreement and disagreement in Spanish using specific expressions and verb moods.
+You will learn the difference between using the indicative and the subjunctive moods with common phrases, helping you communicate your certainty or doubt clearly and naturally.

-• Creo que + indicative: Used to express certainty or agreement.
+• Creo que + indicative: Used to show certainty or agreement.
 Example: Creo que es urgente.

-• No creo que + subjunctive: Shows doubt or disagreement.
+• No creo que + subjunctive: Used to express doubt or disagreement.
 Example: No creo que sea urgente.

 • Está claro que + indicative: Indicates an obvious fact.
 Example: Está claro que tenemos tiempo.

-• No está claro que + subjunctive: Denotes lack of clarity or uncertainty.
+• No está claro que + subjunctive: Shows lack of clarity or uncertainty.
 Example: No está claro que tengamos tiempo.

-• Es verdad que + indicative: Affirms truthfulness.
+• Es verdad que + indicative: States a true fact.
 Example: Es verdad que organizan bien.

-• No es verdad que + subjunctive: Negates a statement’s truth.
+• No es verdad que + subjunctive: Denies a fact.
 Example: No es verdad que organicen bien.

-• Estoy seguro de que + indicative: Expresses confidence.
+• Estoy seguro de que + indicative: Shows confidence.
 Example: Estoy seguro de que completas la tarea.

-• No estoy seguro de que + subjunctive: Conveys uncertainty.
+• No estoy seguro de que + subjunctive: Expresses uncertainty.
 Example: No estoy seguro de que completes la tarea.

-• Negative opinion or doubt: No creo que sea importante. (subjunctive)
+• No creo que sea (subjunctive – disagreement)

-• Es verdad que = "It’s true that"
+• Es verdad que – It is true that

-• Estoy seguro de que = "I’m sure that"
+• Estoy seguro de que – I am sure that

-• No estoy seguro de que = "I’m not sure that"
+• No estoy seguro de que – I am not sure that

 Written by